Josh Jung Player Props: Rangers vs. Cubs

 Josh Jung At The Plate

-- Jung has seven hits and an OBP of .375, both of which lead Texas hitters this season.
+- Jung has seven hits, which is tops among Texas hitters this season, while batting .269 with three extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 62nd, his on-base percentage ranks 67th, and he is 32nd in the league in slugging.

-- Jung is batting .368 with two homers during his last games and is on a five-game hitting streak.

-- This year, Jung has totaled at least one hit in five of six games (83.3%), and had multiple hits twice.
+- In five of seven games this year (71.4%), Jung has reached base safely via hit, and that includes multiple hits twice.

-- In six games played this year, he has gone deep in two of them.
+- He has homered in two of seven games played this year, and in 7.1% of his plate appearances.

-- Jung has picked up an RBI in two games this year, with multiple runs batted in once.
+- Jung has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored at least one run four times this year (66.7%), including one multi-run game.
+- In four of seven games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.